 Thank you for reading.

 The purpose of this blog to help you find your happiness.
 Please read the other posts on the blog, and follow so that you get updates when new posts are published.
 Please share any posts you like with your friends so that they can also find their happiness.
-If you have any feedback for me, please leave in the comments and I would be happy to work on it.
+If you have any feedback for me, please leave it in the comments and I would be happy to work on it.
+If you would like to support my writing and this blog, you may please send a donation through PayPal here.

 I appreciate the time you spent in reading the blog and wish you happiness.